L&Q charcoal textured image on content page header

 Fire safety checks

 To keep you safe, we have a duty to provide smoke and carbon monoxide alarms and replace them if you report them as faulty (by contacting our customer service centre).
-We also inspect these as part of your five-yearly electrical installation inspection.

-For homes that share an entrance with at least one other property, we will attempt to check that linked fire alarms are working properly at least once a year.
-We also review fire risk assessments every 1-5 years depending on the property.
+In buildings managed by us, for homes that share an entrance with at least one other property, we will attempt to check that linked fire alarms are working properly at least once a year.

 We’re also legally obliged to share fire safety information with you once a year with guidance on what to do in the event of a fire and tips on what to do to prevent a fire from occurring.